minikin/chat-rs/README.md

 1. **join**

-To join a chat group, type:
+To create a chat group and to join it, type:

 ```sh
 join CHAT_GROUP_NAME